Ulyk04/project_sql/mangment_system/README.md

-#Project in PostgreSQL
+# Project in PostgreSQL

-#Student management system

-##ABOUT
+## Student Management System

+### ABOUT

-This is a project for beginners to learn database.
-This is a project for a student management system.
-Using the code, first I create the students, courses and enrollments tables.
-Next, we go into the data for these tables and associate the foreign key of the enrollments table with the students, courses tables.
+This is a project for beginners to learn databases.
+It represents a student management system.
+Using the code, I first create the students, courses, and enrollments tables.
+Then, I insert data into these tables and associate the foreign key in the enrollments table with the students and courses tables.

-##Files
-On the main file I made and tested the codes and on the step I wrote all the correct codes that I wrote
+### Files

+- **main.sql**: This file contains and tests all the necessary SQL commands.
+- **step.sql**: This file outlines the correct SQL commands that were used.